browndeer/lolcode-spec/v1.450/lolcode-spec.md

 ### Random Numbers

-To generate integer or floating point random numbers, the keywords `WHATEVR` and `WHATEVAR`, respectively, may be evaluated as expressions.
+To generate an integer random number, the keyword `WHATEVR` is evaluated as an expression.
 For example,

 ```
 <var> R WHATEVR          BTW <var> is assigned a random integer
-<var> R WHATEVAR         BTW <var> is assigned a random float
 ```

 ---